L-M0716/scHarbor/documentation/docs/installation.md

 # Installation

 !!! info "Installation overview"
-    ScBridge is distributed as an Apptainer container.
+    scHarbor is distributed as an Apptainer container.
     Setup involves obtaining the workflow, building the container image, and verifying that the container runs successfully.